Green-zy/A-Generalized-Constitutive-Model-for-Porous-Titanium-Alloy/README.md

 ## 5. Data Organizing

-Now the second part of data (supplementary data) is created, and it should be combined with the first part of data, which is in the file <font color='grey'>data.csv</font>.
+Now the second part of data (supplementary data) is created, and it should be combined with the first part of data, which is in the file ***data.csv***.

 ```python